-The private Sports Injury Clinic teams at Circle Rehabilitation in Reading and Birmingham are here to help you with your recovery from a rotator cuff injury.
+The private Sports Injury Clinic teams at Circle Rehabilitation in Birmingham are here to help you with your recovery from a rotator cuff (shoulder) injury.

 Your rotator cuff is a group of muscles that facilitate movement and help to stabilise the shoulder joint.
 In fact, it’s arguably the most important group of muscles around the shoulder as they control the fine movement, rotation and leverage of the arm.

 These four main muscles travel across the shoulder and insert into the top of the humerus (upper arm bone).
 They all merge and come into one larger conjoined tendon or hood, which all then work together.